Airplane captain pressing switch on control panel for windshield heating with finger during flight

 Eventually, vendors designed storage area networks (SAN).
 SAN networks provide access to block-level data storage.
 Block-level storage is used for SAN access, while file-level storage is used for network-attached storage (NAS) access.
 They no longer used SCSI and invented their routing protocol, FSPF routing.

 Brocade invented FSPF, which is conceptually similar to OSPF for IP networks.
-They also implemented VSAN, which is similar to VLANs on Layer 2 networks but used for storage.
+They also implemented VSAN, similar to VLANs on Layer 2 networks, but used it for storage.
 VSAN is a collection of ports that represent a virtual fabric.

 Remote disk access